 Evidence on the long-term negative health effects of marijuana use continues to mount, even though the science on this topic can be compared to scientific knowledge on tobacco's health impacts in the 1930s.
 For example, in January 2017, The National Academy of Sciences (NAS), issued a landmark report written by top scientists, The Health Effects of Cannabis and Cannabinoids: Current State of Evidence and Recommendations for Research.
-The report reviewed over 10,000 peer-reviewed academic articles and concluded that marijuana use is connected to, among other problems:
+The report reviewed over 10,000 peer-reviewed academic articles for the health consequences of marijuana use.

+The report concluded that marijuana use is connected to, among other problems:

-- respiratory problems; - mental health issues (like psychosis, social anxiety, and thoughts of suicide); - increased risk of car accidents; - progression to and dependence on other drugs, including studies showing connections to cocaine and heroin use; - learning, memory, and attention loss (possibly permanent in some cases); - suicidal ideation (thoughts of suicide); and - low birth weight.69
+- respiratory problems; - mental health issues (like psychosis, social anxiety, and thoughts of suicide); - increased risk of car accidents; - progression to and dependence on other drugs, including studies showing connections to cocaine and heroin use; - learning, memory, and attention loss (possibly permanent in some cases); - suicidal ideation (thoughts of suicide); and - low birth weight.